-A couple years ago, I was in Munich and at one point paid a visit to the National Socialist (NS) Documentation Centre.
+A few years ago, I was in Munich and at one point paid a visit to the National Socialist (NS) Documentation Centre.
 Obviously, this is an enormous topic, so this article focuses on my notes of the peacetime period between 1933 and 1938 in Bavaria, which was the birthplace the Hitlerian movement.

 The following video clip shows the Munich Konigplatz-Ehrentempel-Fuhrerbau complex, the site of the white modern cubed documentation center then and now.